Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 Each asset has its own Section 104 pool.
 This means every time you acquire a cryptoasset, its fair market value at the time of receipt, contributes to the average cost of your section 104 pool.

-When you dispose of an asset, the capital gain or loss for tax purposes is the difference in value between the proceeds and acquisition cost.
+When you dispose of an asset, the capital gain or loss for tax purposes is the difference in value between the disposal proceeds and acquisition cost.

-HMRC Matching Rules
+HMRC matching Rules

 When calculating CGT after disposing of a cryptoasset, you can't rely solely on the asset's pooled cost (the Section 104 pool).
 You must apply HMRC's matching rules to determine the correct acquisition cost.
 These rules decide the order in which your crypto sales are matched with previous acquisitions: